simplemindedbot/simplemindedbot/content/advancing-AI-emotional-intelligence.md

 ## Connecting to Emotional Intelligence in AI

-This leads to the core question I explored in my earlier post, _[Emotional Intelligence in AI: Can Machines Understand Feelings?]({{< relref "/blog/emotional-intelligence-in-ai" >}})_.
+This leads to the core question I explored in my earlier post, [Emotional Intelligence in AI: Can Machines Understand Feelings?](@/emotional-intelligence-in-ai.md).
 Emotional intelligence, in humans, goes beyond recognizing someone's sadness or happiness—it involves empathy, situational awareness, and a deep understanding of complex emotional landscapes.
 While AI can detect a sad phrase or an angry word, it remains an open question whether it can truly grasp the underlying reasons for these emotions or respond with genuine empathy.

 As I mentioned in my post, emotional intelligence in machines is likely to remain limited for now.
 Current AI is more of an expert in identifying emotional "markers," rather than understanding the dynamic, evolving nature of human emotions.
 This mirrors the findings in the research cited by _The Conversation_, where AI excels at spotting patterns but doesn't necessarily "feel" or comprehend emotions in the way humans do.